kube-rs/website/docs/controllers/intro.md

 The system must be **fault-tolerant**, and thus must be able to recover from **crashes**, **downtime**, and resuming even having **missed messages**.

-Setting up a blank controller in rust satisfying these constraints is fairly simple, and can be done with minimal boilerplate (no generated files need be inlined in your project).
+Setting up a blank controller in rust satisfying these constraints is fairly simple, and can be done with minimal boilerplate (no generated files need to be inlined in your project).

 See the [[application]] document for the high-level details.